maciejlizuraj/Breast-Cancer-Prediction-Data-Science-Club/README.md

 ### Dataset Overview
 - **Number of attributes:** 34 (ID, outcome, 32 real-valued input features)
-- **Number of Records:** The dataset contains a specific number of records, each corresponding to a distinct breast cancer case.
+- **Number of records:** The dataset contains a specific number of records, each corresponding to a distinct breast cancer case.
 - **Number of instances:** 198

 - **Attribute information**